Anthony-Nolan/Atlas/README_Integration.md

 This is configured by the minimum of `WEBSITE_MAX_DYNAMIC_SCALE_OUT` (sets it per-functions app), and `maximum elastic worker count` (sets it per service plan).
 These can both be set via terraform configuration values.

+#### Repeat Search

+Two different functions apps will be making calls to the matching database - the matching functions app (running initial searches), and the repeat search app (running repeat searches).

+The vast majority of the time, repeat searches are expected to be much quicker and less resource intensive, so can afford lower concurrency.

+The above considerations of (scaled instances * max concurrent calls) applies for both functions apps - so the database connection limit in practice is:

+`(<concurrent matching calls per instance> * <number of matching instances>) + (<concurrent repeat matching calls per instance> * <number of repeat search instances>)`

 ### Database Connection Limit

 Within a single process, multiple database connections may be concurrently opened.